 Individual Email Ask

-When someone allows their personal prejudice to harm others.
-For example telling offensive jokes, discrimination, and violence.
+Interpersonal violence is when someone allows their personal prejudice to harm others (e.g., telling offensive jokes, discrimination, and violence).

 A keyword is a unique term (comprised of letters and/or numbers) that people can use to communicate with you via a short code in a mass texting program.
 For example, you might text HELP to receive info about a texting program.

-A trusted group of advisors that helps guide the campaign strategy and/or support the candidate, typically made up of close family, trusted friends, and people whose opinions your candidate highly values.
+A kitchen cabinet is a trusted group of advisors that helps guide the campaign strategy and/or support the candidate, typically made up of close family, trusted friends, and people whose opinions your candidate highly values.

 Ladder of Engagement

-Pamphlets, postcards, and one-pagers that are used to introduce the candidate and their positions, to persuade voters to support them, and/or to encourage people to vote are all broadly referred to as “literature.”
+Literature is pamphlets, postcards, and one-pagers that are used to introduce the candidate and their positions, to persuade voters to support them, and/or to encourage people to vote.
 It is often referred to just as “lit.”

-An individual who votes less consistently.
-Campaigns will define this term differently, but as a rule of thumb: this is someone who has missed an election or two over the past 4 years.
+A low-frequency voter is an individual who votes less consistently.
+Campaigns will define this term differently, but as a rule of thumb: this is someone who has missed an election or two over the past four years.

 Main GOTV Universe

-Individuals who said they’d vote for you during the persuasion phase of the campaign and high frequency Democratic voters who always vote and always vote Democrat.
+The main GOTV universe is the individuals who said they’d vote for you during the persuasion phase of the campaign and high-frequency Democratic voters who always vote and always vote Democrat.

-A text sent to an entire phone list at once.
+Mass texting is sending a text to an entire phone list at once.
 Similar to email, people must opt-in to receive campaign texts.
-Texts will come from a five or six digit phone number known as a short code.
+Texts will come from a five- or six-digit phone number known as a short code.

-You’ll hear any or all of these words, depending on who you talk to, about using a platform to text a large number of people at the same time.
+To mass, blast, or broadcast is to use a platform to text a large number of people at the same time.

-A donor giving the maximum contribution limit that campaign finance laws allow for the candidate’s race.
+To max out is for a donor to give the maximum contribution limit that campaign finance laws allow for the candidate’s race.

 Your message is the takeaway you want your audience to remember.
 Messages can have many functions: they can inspire action, increase awareness of your candidate’s positions, mobilize volunteers, and more.

-Messaging refers to the strategies and tactics used to deliver your campaign’s message.
+Messaging is the strategies and tactics used to deliver your campaign’s message.

-A sociological term used in reference to collections of people whose norms are not accepted as the default in a group or society.
-Non-dominant groups have less social influence and access to power than dominant groups.
+In sociology, a nondominant group is a collection of people whose norms are not accepted as the default in a group or society.
+Nondominant groups have less social influence and access to power than dominant groups.

 Off the Record

-Providing a reporter with tip or lead they can follow with the understanding you will not be named as a source on the story.
+To talk to a reporter off the record is to provide a reporter with a tip or lead they can follow with the understanding you will not be named as a source on the story.

-Providing context and details to help reporters write a better informed story or help frame the story.
-The source will probably be attributed to anonymous source or “someone close to the campaign.”
+To talk with a reporter on background is to provide context and details to help the reporter write a better-informed story or help frame the story.
+The source will probably be attributed to an anonymous source or “someone close to the campaign.”

 On the Record

-Talking with a reporter with the understanding that they can use all the information you share and quote you by name.
+To talk with a reporter on the record is to do so with the understanding that they can use all the information you share and quote you by name.
 This is the default for conversations with reporters — assume your conversations are on the record.

-The part of the campaign plan that details the organizational structure, policies, and procedures to ensure legal compliance and human resources.
+The operations plan is the part of the campaign plan that details the organizational structure, policies, and procedures to ensure legal compliance and human resources.

-When someone personally discriminates against or degrades others.
-For example someone may hold prejudice against people of color or gay or lesbian people and think bad about them.
+Personal oppression is when someone personally discriminates against or degrades others.
+For example, someone may hold prejudice against people of color or gay or lesbian people and think bad about them.

 Persuasion ID Goal

-The number of targeted voters you ideally would like to identify as supporters of your candidate.
+The persuasion ID goal is the number of targeted voters you ideally would like to identify as supporters of your candidate.
 This number is equal to your Vote Deficit.

-The stage of your field program that focuses on convincing voters that your candidate is the best and they should vote for them.
+The persuasion phase is the stage of your field program that focuses on convincing voters that your candidate is the best and they should vote for them.

 A persuasion target is a single person within your persuasion universe that the campaign is targeting in order to have a conversation with them about why they should support your candidate.

-The group of individuals who are eligible to vote for your candidate and who your campaign will try to convince to do so.
+The Persuasion universe is the group of individuals who are eligible to vote for your candidate and who your campaign will try to convince to do so.

-A binder that contains call sheets of people who have made a pledge.
+A pledges binder is a binder that contains call sheets of people who have made a pledge.

 Political Action Committees (PACs)

-This person plays a critical role in voter turnout through getting out the voter for base Democratic voters in their precinct.
+A precinct captain or committee person is a person who plays a critical role in voter turnout through getting out the voter for base Democratic voters in their precinct.
 The precinct committee person has built relationships with their precinct’s Democratic voters throughout the year.

-A prejudgement based on a preconceived notion or stereotype.
-This judgement can be conscious or unconscious.
+Prejudice is making a prejudgment based on a preconceived notion or stereotype.
+This judgment can be conscious or unconscious.

-The time period period for which a campaign is reporting fundraising totals.
+A quarter is the time period for which a campaign is reporting fundraising totals.
 This may be a quarter of the year (e.g., January through March) or another time period, as defined and required by the campaign finance authority (e.g., January through April or 45 days).

-Action(s) based on prejudice that influence the individual, cultural, and institutional components of society.
+Racism is acting based on prejudice that influences the individual, cultural, and institutional components of society.
 Only majority groups can participate in racism because of the access this group is granted whereas marginalized groups can discriminate but lack the power to influence societal norms.

-A reference code; a URL parameter that you can add to contribution form links in order to collect useful data about where your donations are coming from.
+A refcode is a reference code, a URL parameter that you can add to contribution form links in order to collect useful data about where your donations are coming from.

 Retweet and Share

-Reposted or forwarded messages and posts on social media accounts; Twitter and Facebook, respectively.
+To retweet or share is to repost or forward messages and posts on social media accounts; Twitter and Facebook, respectively.

-These statewide coordinated campaigns usually involved working with candidates to get out the vote for people who support the candidates, which can include voters they worked to persuade.
+Statewide coordinated campaigns are campaigns that usually involve working with candidates to get out the vote for people who support the candidates, which can include voters they worked to persuade.

-A belief about a group of people.
+A stereotype is a belief about a group of people.
 This can be negative or positive assumptions about a group encouraged by our social and institutional surroundings.
-Typically can be debunks through exposure and internalization.
+Typically can be debunked through exposure and internalization.

 Story of Now